anton-kapelyushok/jb-indexer-v3/README.md

         * was also considering sharing some AtomicLongs but decided against it
     * index reads statusUpdates in priority and updates its state
-    * on major updates (index started, watcher started, initial sync completed) status update is pushed to statusFlow - it can be retrieved by calling index.statusFlow()
+    * on major updates (index started, watcher started, initial sync completed) status update is pushed to statusFlow - it can be retrieved by calling searchEngine.indexStatusFlow()
     * current status can be queried by calling index.status()